knpuniversity/ansible/knpu/vagrant-ansible.md

 that we're using is `vagrant`.
 That's pretty standard, but it might be different if you're using a different image.

 We're inside!
-So, how can we tell Ansible to SSH with username `ansible` and password `ansible`?
+So, how can we tell Ansible to SSH with username `vagrant` and password `vagrant`?
 The answer is... not surprising!
 These are two more variables in your hosts inventory file: `ansible_user` set to `vagrant` and `ansible_ssh_pass=vagrant`.

 Try the ping again: